Discovery & Ethnology

 A mosaic of cultures

-The far north of Vietnam is home to a variety of small ethnic groups with their own languages, lifestyles, and clothing.
-They often live in isolation in this magnificent mountainous region and try to keep their traditions alive by wearing splendid costumes that distinguish the groups from one another.
+The far north of Vietnam is home to various small ethnic groups with different languages, lifestyles, and clothing styles.
+They often live in isolation in this magnificent mountainous region and try to keep their traditions alive by wearing splendid costumes that distinguish the groups.

 Rehahn is a photographer who has settled in the country and opened a gallery where all his work is collected.
 He has made the diversity of traditional costumes his favorite subject.

-Once again, he heads north to document and bear witness to these remote ethnic groups on a colorful journey.
+Once again, he heads north on a colorful journey to document and bear witness to these remote ethnic groups.

 THE TREE GODS IN THE LAND OF THE STONES 52’